International Spanish or local Spanish?

 - Will there be any cultural differences?
 Not just language issues.

-So, should you opt for International Spanish or local variations?
+So, should you opt for International Spanish or local Spanish?

 Ask your language service provider for advice before you request the translation.
 International Spanish may work for your products/services if your copy is quite straightforward, however, if it’s very stylistic you’re more likely to get a better response or ROI by having your translations localised for each of your target markets.